kpaje/nyt-react-search/README.md

-# nyt-react-search
+# googleBooks-react-search

-## A Dynamic way to search for New York Times Articles
+## A Dynamic way to search for Google Books
 Features live updating search results on the React framework.
 Search for your favorite books and save them for later readings!